Dissent

 During the conscription referendum debate many unions campaigned against conscription making them a target for conscription supports like Strange.
 His strong criticism of unions and his perception that many of their actions and socialist beliefs went against the ‘national interest’ continued throughout his career.

-In the OLP Labour "Market"
+In the OLP Labour "Market" - Western Mail 24 April 1918

 Regarding the position of the Australian Labour Federation in relation to recruiting, the secretary (Mr A. McCallum) said that the attitude of the body he represented was practically one of “Your move next.”
 They were now waiting for the State Government to take action in relation to the matters which were indicated by the Labour delegates at the conference as being obstacles to recruiting.